-Models 33, 37, 45, and 54 employ the same structure, and differ in only processor speed and the ability to support peripherals.
+Models 33, 37, 45, and 54 employ the same structure, and differ only in processor speed and the ability to support peripherals.

 The processor cabinet has a limited space for fitting store modules and couplers.
-This places restrictions on the number of peripherals which can be configured on a system.
-Models 37, 45, and 54 can be supplied with an extension cabinet which houses further couplers.
-Store modules may not be housed in the extension cabinet.
+This constraint places restrictions on the number of peripherals that can be configured on a system.
+Models 37, 45, and 54 can be supplied with an extension cabinet that houses further couplers.
+Store modules cannot be housed in the extension cabinet.